Sourdough Pumpkin Bagels

 - Cinnamon Sugar Sourdough Pumpkin Bagels - Once they're out of the oven, dip the bagels in melted butter and then in cinnamon sugar.

-- Seeded Pumpkin Bagels - Once boiled, dip them in pumpkin seeds (I dry the seeds from the pumpkins when I make my puree).
+- Seeded Pumpkin Bagels - Once boiled, dip them in pumpkin seeds (I roast the seeds from the pumpkins when I make my pumpkin puree).
 Once they're out of the oven, brush them with melted butter (I add pumpkin pie spices and vanilla essence to my melted butter).

 - Everything But The Bagel - Dip boiled bagels in "Everything But The Bagel" seasoning before baking.
 My husband says these make the best burger bun alternatives!
-Check out my homemade Everything Bagel Seasoning recipe here.
+Check out this homemade Everything Bagel Seasoning recipe.

 - Pumpkin Cinnamon Raisin Sourdough Bagels - Add 100g of plump dried raisins when you mix the dough together (so add them to the liquid before adding the flour).
 Sprinkle the boiled bagels with cinnamon sugar before baking.